exakat/exakat-docs/Reference/Rules/Namespaces/UsedUse.rst

 Used Use
 ++++++++

-  List of use statements.
-Those use are made to import namespaces structures, not to include traits.
+  This rule lists the ``use`` statements.
+Those ``use`` are made to import namespaces structures, including functions and constants, and not to include traits in classes.

 .. code-block:: php